martin-martin/currency-converter/README.md

 Here are some possible ideas that might be fun to implement:

 - Improve documentation in README.md
+- Connect `exchange-rates.py` so that dates out of range fetch new data from the web
 - Add a list of currency abbreviations to `--help` menu
 - Add option to use emojis as CLI flags (e.g. :calendar: instead of `-d`)
 - Expand the functionality (ideas welcome!)